Structure of a condensate for the Bose fluid in a vessel: Conclusion

 \section{Conclusion}

-The analysis shows that the presence of boundaries allow one to propose the new definition of the condensate.
-At this definition, the condensate is dispersed over many lowest atomic levels.
+The analysis shows that the presence of boundaries allow one to propose the new representation of the condensate, at which the condensate is dispersed over many lowest one-particle levels.
 This effect is related to that the walls of a vessel play the role of a resonator and affect the spectrum of eigenmodes of the system.

-The proposed $\textbf{k}$-representation is equivalent, on the whole, to the traditional ones, but it allows one to observe new properties of a system, which are hidden, if the ordinary $\textbf{p}$-representation is used.
+The proposed $\textbf{k}$-representation is equivalent, on the whole, to the traditional one, but it allows one to reveal new properties of a system, which are hidden, if the ordinary $\textbf{p}$-representation is used.

 This work is partially supported by the Special Program of Fundamental Studies of the Division of Physics and Astronomy of the National Academy of Sciences of Ukraine.